StevC6/Public-Data-Projects/Basic Data Operations/README.md

 - Creating flags and derived metrics

 ### **4. Working With Lists as Tables**
-Since no dictionaries or pandas DataFrames were used, every dataset is represented as:
+Since no dictionaries or pandas DataFrames were used, every dataset is represented as a sublist.